SPECTACULAR ECONOMIC NEWS….

 Perhaps it is time to accept the idea that ALL human beings have equal VALUE.
 Perhaps it is time to accept the idea that all human beings have equal value in all ways and in every aspect of life.
 This means that every human being has equal claim to all the resources and the highest quality of life support available on the planet.
 This is the way that Nature has set up the world.
 Air for breathing, sunlight for energy, warmth and light, water for refreshment and for cleansing and plants that grow in the same way and produce food for everyone equally is the normal and natural way.

 Education is one way that developed societies, actually, already demonstrate the equal value of everyone.
 We strive to give everyone, equally, an education to specific standards.
 AND, we have found that this is so valuable to society as a whole, that we not only give it we also require that everyone receive a minimum amount of it.
 The most advanced societies make the highest education available for no cost.
-This is the perfect model to duplicate for all the other aspects of life support and sustenance and quality.
+This is the perfect model to duplicate for all the other aspects of life support and sustenance.

 Some will say that “competition” and “survival of the fittest” are inherent attributes that make this idea of equality impossible.
 Actually, simply redirecting these tendencies will work quite well.
 Lets compete with previous generations and with the “me” and the “us” of yesterday to see how much better “I” and “we” can be and produce TODAY.
 Can’t we see that when we don’t value others that they don’t like it and that they eventually make trouble, sometimes big trouble, terrifying trouble?
 The tools of destruction are becoming more easily available.
 There are so many ways that individuals and groups can cause trouble and disruption.
 We will all be far better off to genuinely care about the well being of our brothers and sisters.